Applied Behaviour Analysis- ABA

 -

-Private ABA therapy in Singapore typically ranges from SGD $120 to $250 per hour, depending on the provider's qualifications and whether services are provided by a Board Certified Behaviour Analyst (BCBA) or a trained therapist under supervision.
-Intensive programmes can cost between SGD $3,000 to $8,000+ per month.
-Some providers offer packages or sliding scale fees.
+Private ABA therapy in Singapore typically ranges from SGD $100 to $200 per hour, depending on the provider's qualifications and whether services are provided by a Board Certified Behaviour Analyst (BCBA) or a trained therapist under supervision.